R10000: Caches

 The R10000 has two comparatively large on-chip caches, a 32 KB instruction cache and a 32 KB data cache.
 The instruction cache is two-way set-associative and has a 128-byte line size.
 Instructions are partially decoded by appending four bits to each instruction (which have a length of 32 bits) before they are placed in the cache.

 The 32 KB data cache is dual-ported through two-way interleaving.
 It consists of two 16 KB banks, and each bank are two-way set-associative.
 The cache has 64-byte lines, uses the write-back protocol, and is virtually indexed and physically tagged to enable the cache to be indexed in the same clock cycle and to maintain coherency with the secondary cache.

 The external secondary unified cache supported capacities between 512 KB and 16 MB.
-It is implemented with commodity synchronous static random access memorys (SSRAMs).
+It is implemented with commodity synchronous static random access memory (SSRAM).
 The cache is accessed via its own 128-bit bus that is protected by 9-bits of error correcting code (ECC).
 The cache and bus operate at the same clock rate as the R10000, whose maximum frequency was 200 MHz.
 At 200 MHz, the bus yielded a peak bandwidth of 3.2 GB/s.
 The cache is two-way set associative, but to avoid a high pin count, the R10000 predicts which way is accessed.